 Hemp, cannabis, and marijuana are three names that often refer to the same plant.
 Cannabis is a mother term that encompasses the entire plant.
 Hemp refers to cannabis that contains less than .3% THC, while Marijuana refers to cannabis that is THC abundant.
 THC or Tetrahydrocannabinol is a psychoactive compound found in cannabis that creates a “high” sensation, and is what is used to determine if cannabis is considered hemp or marijuana; federally legal or illegal respectively.

-Okay, so what are CBD products?
+What are CBD products?

 CBD products, such as oils, topicals, salves, vapor, and foods, use the chemical compound CBD as the primary ingredient to produce pain reducing, stress relieving, and anxiety alleviating products.